Tractables/Alea.jl/README.md

 Loaded Dice and associated libraries for tuning generators are written in Julia.
 It tunes and generators then exports them as Rocq.
-The entry point for generator tuning is a `experiments/tool.jl`, which is invoked as a command line tool by `run.py`.
+The entry point for generator tuning is a `experiments/tool.jl`, which is invoked as a command line tool by `run.py` in this artifact.

 ### Etna

-Etna Python benchmark harness supporting multiple languages, we use its Rocq benchmarks.
+Etna provides Python benchmark harness supporting multiple languages; we use its Rocq benchmarks.
 It is stored at `lib/etna`.
+It is invoked by `etna.py` in this artifact.

 ### Cached results

+Below are directories containing various stages of pre-cached results.

 - `tuning-output`
-  * Caches tuned generators; created by `run.py`.
+  * Caches tuned generators and associated data; created by `run.py`.
 - `lib/etna/data-artifact`
   * Caches Etna run data; created by `etna.py`.
 - `lib/etna/figures-artifact`